roozbehzarei/filester/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

 Filester lets you share files with everyone, everywhere, whenever you want!
 Imagine a cloud storage app that doesn't show ads, collect your data nor require creating an account!
-With Filester, you're always 1 click away from uploading infinite huge files to the internet and share them with the world.
+With Filester, you're always one click away from uploading infinite huge files to the internet and share them with the world.

 **Features:**
  * Free for use